 Information about the 29km long canalised river Aa

-The canalised river Aa is like the ‘back door’ into French waterways from the port of Gravelines, until the tide sluices and movable bridges in the port were closed in 2017.
-The river is now navigable from just south of Gravelines to Saint-Omer, a distance of just under 29km.
-The first 0.7km of this distance is a maritime waterway managed by the Port of Gravelines is now closed since the authority was formally wound up in 2017.
+The canalised river Aa was like a ‘back door’ into French waterways from the port of Gravelines, until the tide sluices and movable bridges in the port were closed in 2017.
+The river is now navigable from just south of Gravelines to Saint-Omer, a distance of 27km.
+The 0.7km long ‘maritime waterway’ formerly managed by the Port of Gravelines is now closed since the authority was formally wound up in 2017.
 At the other end, the Aa formerly connected in Saint-Omer with the Canal de Neuffossé (or Canal d’Arques à Saint-Omer), but the waterways in the area were completely transformed when the high-capacity Dunkerque-Escaut waterway was built in the 1960s.
 Saint-Omer was bypassed, and part of the former through route was closed to navigation, with the result that access to the centre of Saint-Omer is from upstream (see Dunkerque-Escaut waterway).

-Although no longer an entry port, Gravelines is a historic village port of entry that contrasts with its bigger neighbours Calais and Dunkirk.
+Although no longer an entry port, Gravelines is a historic village port that contrasts with its bigger neighbours Calais and Dunkirk.
 The non-tidal marina basin dries partly, but does so to very soft mud of a depth not to compromise even fin keel yachts.
-The tidal sluice gates, one set on either side of the marina (see plan, right), are old and may not always be operational.
-Telephone the port de plaisance to check, and possibly to book passage in advance.
+The tidal sluice gates, one set on either side of the marina (see plan, below), are old and lo longer operated, as indicated.

 The passage up the entrance channel to Gravelines is quite feasible and straightforward approximately 2 hours either side of HW, although this will depend on draught.
 It is not to be attempted in adverse conditions, including on-shore breezes more than force 4.
 There is 1km of concrete breakwater protected channel through the beaches, then another 3km to the marina entrance itself.
 Mast stepping or unstepping will benefit from some preparatory work (see under Dunkirk port and Canals, and in Practical Navigation Introduction).
 The chandlery at the marina may be able to provide craneage.